wbuz24/grad-research/resources/markdown/GEM5-ISSUES.md

 # Issues encountered with gem5
-Most of these issues/fixes are geared towards the RISC-V compiled gem5 version 24.0.0.1+, though many of the fixes still apply to other ISA's and can simply swap ```riscv``` with the desired ISA.

 Note:

+ - Most of these issues/fixes are geared towards the RISC-V compiled gem5 version 24.0.0.1+, though many of these solutions still apply to other ISA's and can simply swap ```riscv``` with the desired ISA.

-The same cannot be said about different gem5 versions, as gem5 is vulnerable to major changes at any point.
+ - The same cannot be said about different gem5 versions, as gem5 is vulnerable to major changes at any point.
 Most of this work utilizes the ```board``` class as opposed to the deprecated ```system``` class.

 ## Full-system
 ## Disk-Image